5 Mistakes to Avoid When Making Pizza

 Homemade pizza takes just a few quality ingredients: dough, sauce, cheese, and perhaps some toppings, if that’s your thing.
 That’s to say that there isn’t much that stands between you and the pizza of your dreams.

-You deserve a great pizza, so be sure you're doing it right and steering clear of these common mishaps.
+You deserve a great pie, so be sure you’re doing it right and steering clear of these common mishaps when making homemade pizza.

 1. Stretching the dough too thin.